AIxCyberChallenge/example-crs-architecture/docs/api/README.md

 - Change the path to the swagger file at the top of your page to the desired file.
 For example, `/competition-swagger-v0.1.json` if you placed a swagger spec called `competition-swagger-v0.1.json` at `swagger-ui/dist/competition-swagger-v0.1.json`.
 - This will only allow viewing the documentation.
 Experimenting with the API endpoints requires a running API server serving the spec file.
-  If the spec is served from the API server and it supports CORs, it is possible to specify the full URL to the spec in the box.
+  If the spec is served from the API server and it supports CORS, it is possible to specify the full URL to the spec in the box.
   This will allow you to experiment with the API using the `Try it Out` button.

 ## Generating a Client or Server